Instructions/Procedures for Examinations on Demand®

 - Refer to your appointment confirmation number.

-What if I cannot take my exam in the quarter for which I registered
+What if I cannot take my exam during the testing window provided?

-Your enrollment is ONLY valid during the exam quarter listed above.
-To change your exam quarter, contact the Professional Education at 888-263-7265 before the expiration date of your enrollment.
-There is a $170 fee for the registration change.
+Your enrollment is ONLY valid during the exam window provided on your EOD ticket.
+To change your exam window, contact the Professional Education at 888-263-7265 before the expiration date of your enrollment.
+There is a $125 fee for the registration change.

 4. Write down and keep your exam scheduling confirmation number and center information.